obvonage/deved-platform/content/blog/en/build-a-visual-regression-test-for-ui-components-using-playwright.md

 Just like Joe, you have an app running, or you created your components and want to share them with the world.
 On every change, you (or someone else in your team) spend hours going over the UI to make sure it is pixel perfect.
 Even then, sometimes things slip through the cracks in human attention.
 Let’s face it - machines are better than us at matching pixels.
 They also cost less and can do it over and over again.

 This is where our story begins.
 We have a [bunch of UI components](https://github.com/Vonage/vivid-3/tree/main/libs/components/src/lib).
-We also have documentation for our components in which we can “play” with them (a.k.a. manually test them): <https://vivid.deno.dev>.
+We also have [documentation for our components](<https://vivid.deno.dev>) in which we can “play” with them (a.k.a. manually test them).

-The documentation is created from readme files inside each component’s folder. \[Here’s an example](https://github.com/Vonage/vivid-3/blob/main/libs/components/src/lib/icon/README.md)).
+The documentation is created from readme files inside each component’s folder.
+[Here’s an example](https://github.com/Vonage/vivid-3/blob/main/libs/components/src/lib/icon/README.md).

 Notice that the examples are simple HTML snippets: